Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

    * - Collection
      - A subset of the content of a service.
 A collection is a branded group of online information products from one or more vendors that can be subscribed to/licensed and searched as a complete group.

-       For the COUNTER reporting is restricted to pre-set collections that are defined like databases.
+       For the COUNTER reporting this term is restricted to pre-set collections that are defined like databases.
 See Database.

        Note: A package or bundle provided by a publisher is not considered a database or a collection.
      -

    * - Component
      - A uniquely identifiable constituent part of a content item composed of more than one file (digital object).
-See :numref:`specifications`.
      -

    * - Consortium